 Early Afternoon: Check-in to the Vintage Hotel.

 The Vintage Hotel is Winter Park Resort’s hotel-on-the-hill that offers a comfy home for you and your four-legged friend.
-Be sure to book a dog-friendly room from the get go, and the front desk will welcome you both with a treat.
+Perfect for every season, the Vintage is in the heart of it all!
+Be sure to book a dog-friendly room from the get-go, and the front desk will welcome you both with a treat.

 Late Afternoon: Hit the Dog Park

 Head over to the Fraser Valley Sports Complex, the place where dogs and their humans are always running at large.
 This park, complete with a hockey arena, several softball diamonds, a playground, and a ropes course, offers all the room you could ask for.
+Whether it be sunny or snowy, you and your dog will have a blast!
 Make friends with the dog-human-duos that are already playing fetch, chasing tails, and eating treats.
+For those dogs needing an enclosed place to play, check out the Granby Bark Park.

 Day 2: Hit the Trail